happy9646/BookByte/BookByte/README.txt

      after that go to layout then  <link rel="stylesheet" href="~/lib/bootstrap/dist/css/bootstrap.css" /> show the  in last before the css remove the min. then run the project

+   8 Now Create Models into the Models project
+      2 Category.cs
+      3 CoverType.cs
+      then go to DataAccess project create the folder name is ApplicationDbContext.cs remember don't forget add the reference the Models project into DataAccess project then create the DBsets for the Category and CoverType

+     9 After this work create the migration for the Models project that we create just now add-migration addCategoryAndCoverType -Project BookByte.DataAccess -StartupProject BookByte
+       update-database -Project BookByte.DataAccess -StartupProject BookByte

+    10  This project implements the Generic Repository pattern to promote code reusability and separation of concerns in data access.
+By abstracting common CRUD operations into a generic base class, we reduce duplication and simplify interaction with the Entity Framework.
+        Each entity type can be managed through a shared interface, making the codebase cleaner and easier to maintain

+        1 Go to DataAccess project create the folder name is Repository then inside add the IRepository